 1. Ease into It

 For many, dairy products are dietary staples – and much-enjoyed ones at that.
 Even though eliminating dairy from your diet may seem daunting, the good news is that you can ease into it.
 Take stalk of your diet for several days.
 You may find that you regularly eat cow’s milk, yogurt, butter, cheese, and cheese-containing meals such as pizza, quesadillas, or lasagna.
 Then, consider which of these you truly enjoy indulging in and which you consume out of habit.
 Once you identify dairy products you can happily live without, ditch them!
 Without these products in your diet, you’re well on your way to adopting a dairy-free lifestyle.
+Plus, if you are on a weight loss journey then you can find lactose free meal replacement option to make sure you can still keep losing weight.

 For me, giving up butter, yogurt, and cheese containing meals was painless enough, but I really missed cow’s milk (especially in my coffee).
 So, I continued to enjoy my daily latte while I tested out alternatives.
 Instead of going cold turkey, I was comfortable with this approach because I was able to test the waters without giving up the things I loved.